impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 So our case statement matches if the arg *could be* a filepath, and we further check this by using `[ -f "$arg" ]` to verify that it *actually is* a filepath.

 FWIW, I'm guessing they say "regular file" here in order to distinguish from other types of files which are mentioned in other flag descriptions, such as "block special file" for the `-b` flag, and "character special file" for the `-c` flag.
 I didn't spend too much time researching these special file types, because it doesn't look especially relevant to our goal here.
-If you're curious about that, I found [this StackOverflow post](https://archive.ph/GVuaN) which appears to contain the answer.
+If you're curious about that, I found [this StackOverflow post](https://web.archive.org/web/20220712131700/http://unix.stackexchange.com/questions/60034/what-are-character-special-and-block-special-files-in-a-unix-system){:target="_blank" rel="noopener"} which appears to contain the answer.

 To test whether the `-f` flag behaves the way I think it does, I update my `foo` script to look like the following: